 USDA Hardiness Zone 8-9

-Taxonomic note A relatively new species from Gejiu Country in SE Yunnan Province, M. amabilis is treated as a syn. of Magnolia laevifolia by Xia et al. (Magnoliaceae in Flora of China.2008), however it differs from that species by its stipule scar of 40–50% of the length of the petiole (vs. nearly 100%), narrower leaves with 13–17 pairs of secondary veins (vs. shorter/broader leaves with 7–9 pairs), and tepals with acute to cuspidate apices (vs. mostly obtuse to rounded apices).
+It is distinguished from M. laevifolia as follows (Sima et al. 2006): stipular scar 40–50% of the length of the petiole (versus nearly 100%), narrower leaves with 13–17 pairs of secondary veins (versus shorter, broader leaves with 7–9 pairs), and tepals with acute to cuspidate apices (versus mostly obtuse to rounded apices).